 Alternative 1.
-Provide feedback to staff on desired ordinance and approve the requirements listed in Attachment 5 to the report and return to the Commission with an ordinance to add Chapter 19.71 (Residential Tenant Protections Ordinance) to Title 19 ("Zoning") of the Sunnyvale Municipal Code to create enhanced tenant protections.
+Recommend that the City Council introduce an ordinance to add Chapter 19.71 (Residential Tenant Protections Ordinance) to Title 19 ("Zoning") of the Sunnyvale Municipal Code to create enhanced tenant protections.

 Alternative 1 meets the City's goal of providing enhanced tenant protections while ensuring that we are also cognizant of the landlords and property owners who already provide affordable housing in terms of affordable market rate rent.
-Additionally, the proposed ordinance requirements provide tenants and landlords/property owners with the stability and clarity that was identified in the Study Issue.
-After receiving feedback on the requirements for the ordinance, staff will prepare an ordinance that is easily understood by tenants and landlords and meets legal requirements.
+Additionally, the proposed ordinance provides tenants and landlords/property owners with the stability and clarity that was identified in the Study Issue.